jareee/issuem-et/README.md

-# issuem-et
-IssueM Estonian translation
+# IssueM is zeen101.com WordPress plugin for issues management in Online magazines
+This is proposed translation for plugin
+Needs review and testing.